 Under the terms of the Annual Cash Incentive Plan, the committee is required to exclude the impact of non-recurring, unusual or extraordinary events in determining the achievement of performance goals if the awards are intended to qualify for the exemption for "performance-based compensation" under Internal Revenue Code section 162(m) ("162(m) awards").
 Examples of these types of event include: (i) regulatory disallowances, (ii) corporate restructuring, (iii) gains or losses on the disposition of a major asset, (iv) changes in regulatory, tax or accounting regulations or laws, (v) resolution or settlement of litigation and (vi) the effect of a merger.
-The committee also has discretion to adjust 162(m) awards downward by any amount it deems appropriate.
+The committee also has discretion to adjust 162(m) awards downward by any amount it deems appropriate, but does not have discretion to adjust 162(m) awards upward.
 All annual cash incentive awards made to the company's executive officers are granted as 162(m) awards.

 See below under the heading "Tax Considerations" for a discussion of Internal Revenue Code section 162(m).

-2014 Annual Cash Incentive Award Program
+2015 Annual Cash Incentive Award Program

-Under our 2014 annual cash incentive program, each officer's award was calculated by multiplying a target award by the sum of two percentages: a "financial performance percentage" and an "operating performance percentage," each weighted equally:
+Under our 2015 annual cash incentive program, each officer's award was calculated by multiplying a target award by the sum of two percentages: a "financial performance percentage" and an "operating performance percentage," each weighted equally:

 Target Awards.
-Target awards (shown below) were established by multiplying base salary paid in 2014 by the applicable percentage shown below.
+Target awards (shown below) were established by multiplying base salary paid in 2015 by the applicable percentage shown below.
 The target awards of all of our executives were close to the competitive reference point for their positions.

-2014 ANNUAL CASH INCENTIVE AWARDS
+2015 ANNUAL CASH INCENTIVE AWARDS